jchai002/choir-justice-supplies/uk/en/ooma-office-for-wework-faq.markdown

 ## How much does Ooma Office for WeWork cost?

-Ooma Office for WeWork costs £$60.00 per month per user, including GST.
+Ooma Office for WeWork costs £33.00 per month per user, including VAT.

 ## What features are included in the monthly price?